 The Escape Velocity of the object is 48 km/h.
 The Escape Velocity is the speed an object needs to be travelling in order to break free from the objects gravity.
 The larger an object is, the more velocity (speed) is needed to break free from the object.The Semi-Major Axis of the orbit is 16180, which is the furthest point from the centre to the edge of an elliptical point.

-The mass of the object is calculated at being 20,981,358,063,360,700 kg.
 The equatorial circumference of Albiorix is 100.5 km.
-The mean radius of Albiorix is 16.0 (assuming an albedo of 0.06) km.
-The surface area of Albiorix is 3,216.99 km2.
-The surface gravity of the said item is 0.005 m/s2.
-The average orbit velocity, that is the speed at which it orbits is 5143.80 km/h.
+The surface area of Albiorix is 3,216.99.
+The surface gravity of the said item is 0.005.
+The Mean orbit velocity, that is the speed at which it orbits is 5143.80 km/h.
 The is the average distance in km of the object is from its parent 16401100.00.

-The orbital inclination, the angle at which Albiorix orbits in relation to the orbital plane is 35.511 degrees.
+The orbital inclination, the angle at which Albiorix orbits in relation to the orbital plane is 34 degrees.
 The orbital eccentricity is 0.4838, it is the degree at which Albiorix orbits close to a circular (0) orbit as opposed to an elliptical (1) orbit.